goodday123/TaskPortHaxxApp/README.md

 All we need to do now is to:
 - Spawn a root process suspended using launch job.
 At this point, we have not `posix_spawn` the real victim binary yet.
 This is to make it possible for `UpdateBrainService` to attach to it via `ptrace`.

-- Send its task port to `UpdateBrainService` process via any means like XPC.
-I borrowed the fake bootstrap service and hooked `bootstrap_look_up` routine to stash the task port.
-For some reason, it is possible to send a task port that we obtained via exception handler to another process, meanwhile task ports from `task_for_pid` would have the immovable flag set.

 - Make `UpdateBrainService` attach to the process via `ptrace` and resume it

 - When victim process resumes, it will do the Launch Constraint bypass as described above which jumps to victim binary.
-Since `UpdateBrainService` attached to it earlier, the process will stop at `_dyld_start`
+Since `UpdateBrainService` attached to it earlier, the process will stop at `_dyld_start`, which will fire our exception handler with the victim's task port and thread state.

+- Send the task port we got from exception handler to `UpdateBrainService` process via any means like XPC.
+I borrowed the fake bootstrap server and hooked `bootstrap_look_up` routine to stash the task port.
+For some reason, it is possible to send a task port that we obtained via exception handler to another process, meanwhile task ports from `task_for_pid` would have the immovable flag set.

 - When an attached process execve, it is suspended with `SIGTRAP`.
 Clear `SIGTRAP` from the victim process with `ptrace(PT_THUPDATE)`